Vauxhall: Nightlife

 Vauxhall is home to a number of gay bars and nightclubs, such as Fire, The Eagle, and the Royal Vauxhall Tavern, which dates back to at least the late 19th century, and was for many years a traditional English music hall and cabaret venue.
 In recent years, the building has come under constant threat of buyout and demolition from property developers, as it stands alone on a prime piece of grassland adjacent to Vauxhall railway station.
 However, the pub was bought in 2004 by sympathetic owners who have announced, "business as usual".

 Vauxhall was originally the home of the more underground gay clubs with the arrival of Crash in the 1990s.
 Over the years, more clubs and gay businesses have followed Crash's lead by opening up in the railway arches underneath the main line out of Waterloo station.
 One of the most notable venues to open in the area is Fire night club, which is located on Parry Street and currently occupies ten arches.
 Fire was the scene of a drugs raid by the Metropolitan Police Service on 28 April 2007 where nine people were arrested.
 The tactics used in the raid (namely photographing all the persons leaving the venue) were strongly criticised by the gay press at the time.

 Before Vauxhall earned its reputation as a gay village, it was regarded among the underground gay club scene as the place to go to avoid the more commercial nights elsewhere in central London.
 However, the market has become more and more lucrative with the arrival of more venues and more nights, and Vauxhall has been criticised as becoming increasingly commercial, diluting its once underground appeal.
-The demise of other club venues in London, such as Turnmills, the Astoria and The Fridge, have led to the gay club scene to become more centralised in Vauxhall, turning it into an alternative destination from Soho for gay people to socialise.
+The demise of other club venues in London, such as Turnmills, the Astoria and The Fridge, have led to the gay club scene becoming more centralised in Vauxhall, turning it into an alternative destination from Soho for gay people to socialise.
 Vauxhall has also become colloquially known as "Voho" (a portmanteau of the names Vauxhall and Soho) within the gay community, due to the emergence of Vauxhall as a gay village after Soho.

 Entertainment in the Vauxhall area is not exclusively aimed at gay clientele; the oldest strip pub in London (the Queen Anne) sitting at Vauxhall Walk has now closed to be replaced with The Tea House Theatre, a 1940s-themed tea room.